clayrisser/nestjs-example/charts/nestjs-example/app-readme.md

 # nestjs-example

-> nestjs keycloak and crud
+> nestjs example integrated with prisma and keycloak